bmurrtech/IT_research/sentinelone.md

   - Scroll to the bottom of the log, hit `CTRL + F` to search up for "failed".
   - Look through the log for any clues for what caused the failed installation (i.e. "Missing siteKey, aborting", or "a connection with the server could not be established").

 - Try checking the `Mitigation policy` status.
 If the status reads `Mitigation policy: none` there is a communication issue.
-Check the status bu running the following cmdlet:
+Check the status by running the following cmdlet:

 ```
 cd "C:\Program Files\SentinelOne\Sentinel Agent..."